 Health data continues to be vulnerable to cybersecurity threats.
-Ransomware attacks against health data ramped up in 2019 and are expected to continue in the future.183 Malicious cyber activity has also increased by actors trying to take advantage of U.S-based healthcare entities during the COVID-19 pandemic.
-Both the Federal Bureau of Investigation (FBI) and the Department of Homeland Security (DHS) have issued warnings about such targeting.^{184,185} The FDA and DHS have issued several warnings in 2020 about potential cybersecurity vulnerabilities in certain medical devices.^{186,187} The dramatic rise in telehealth and telework due to the COVID-19 pandemic has also increased the risk that electronic health data will be stolen, compromised, or otherwise adversely affected.
-For instance, the FBI issued a warning about the privacy and security risk of using certain video conferencing platforms.188 Remote healthcare workers are also being targeted by new voicemail phishing attacks, known as "vishing" attacks.189 interoperability issues and privacy risks at fax endpoints, 90 percent of clinicians are still using fax machines and eschewing health IT for data sharing due to cybersecurity concerns.191 The rise of e-faxing, also known as cloud faxing, may alleviate some of these concerns and increase interoperability.192 The EU in December 2019 released new guidance on the cybersecurity for medical devices which may inform other guidance helpful to the United States.193
+Ransomware attacks against health data ramped up in 2019 and are expected to continue in the future.
+Malicious cyber activity has also increased by actors trying to take advantage of U.S-based healthcare entities during the COVID-19 pandemic.
+Both the Federal Bureau of Investigation (FBI) and the Department of Homeland Security (DHS) have issued warnings about such targeting.
+Malicious cybersecurity (DHS) have issued warnings in 2020 about potential cybersecurity vulnerabilities in certain medical devices.
+Malicious everal warnings in 2020 about telework due to the COVID-19 pandemic has also increased the risk that electronic health data will be stolen, compromised, or otherwise adversely affected.
+For instance, the FBI issued a warning about the privacy and security risk of using certain video conferencing platforms.
+Remote healthcare workers are also being targeted by new voicemail phishing attacks, known as "vishing" attacks.
+Malicious cyber activity has also increased by new voicemail phishing attacks, known as "vishing" attacks.

+Cybersecurity and privacy are seen as the largest barrier to the adoption of digital strategies in the healthcare industry.
+Even though CMS has urged for the end of the use of fax machines by 2020 due to interoperability issues and privacy risks at fax endpoints, 90 percent of clinicians are still using fax machines and eschewing health IT for data sharing due to cybersecurity concerns.
+The rise of e-faxing, also known as cloud faxing, may alleviate some of these concerns and increase interoperability.
+The EU in December 2019 released new guidance on the cybersecurity for medical devices which may inform other guidance helpful to the United States.